TeonSean/Ensemble-Learning/README.md

 Method `learn()`, `reuse()` and `classify()` are provided.
 Call `learn()` to train new models or reuse() to load existing trained models, and use the return values of these two methods as parameters to call `classify()` to generate result file.
 Generated model files are in directory `model`, while generated result files are in directory `result`.
+The trained model of bagging-dtree is too large to be included in the submit file, so you'll have to train this model manully.
+The three other models are included.